ELLPro/web-scraper/README.md

 # web-scraper
 Python aplication to scrap multiple webpages

+This program is created for data-gathering from multiple webpages .